 Flat Top is hard to access, but the drive is worth it.
 If you have a rental car, drive to the Glen Alps Trailhead and be prepared to pay $5 in cash.
 If not, you can take the Flat Top Shuttle that will get you from downtown Anchorage and back.
 If you plan on hiking to the top, save a few hours to give yourself time to hike and take in the view.
 There is some rock scrambling toward the very top, and it might not be the best option for non-hikers.

 3. Ride or Walk the Coastal Trail

-The Tony Knowles Coastal Trail is a stretch of a shared bike and walking trail from the heart of downtown along the coast.
+The Tony Knowles Coastal Trail is a shared bike and walking trail that runs from the heart of downtown and winds along the coast.
 There are chances to see wildlife, including moose and sea birds.
 As you progress along the path, the view looking back on Anchorage gets better and better.
-Rent some bikes from Pablo’s Bike Store near Elderberry Park, the start of the trail, or go it alone on your own two feet.
+Rent some bikes from Pablo’s Bike Store near Elderberry Park at the start of the trail, or go it alone on your own two feet.
 If you’re walking, I suggest going from Elderberry Park to West Chester Lagoon.
 If you’re on a bike, then I recommend going all the way to Kincaid Park.

 If you prefer to do things in a group or with a local expert, book a group bike tour of the Coastal Trail with all the equipment you’ll need, included.
 This tour comes with a local guide, so you’ll learn about the history of the earthquake and be in the know about all our mountains and nature.

 If you’re the type that likes to ride and then cool off with a beer, then this all-day bike and beer tour is for you.
-This tour starts the day with a bike ride along the coastal trail and ends with a behind-the-scenes tour of some of Anchorage’s breweries with 12 samples.
+The tour starts the day with a bike ride along the coastal trail and ends with a behind-the-scenes tour of some of Anchorage’s breweries with 12 samples.
 Honestly, beer and scenic outdoor adventures make my top list of best things to do in Anchorage, so this is like a dream combination!